deep-finder/tirfm-deepfinder/README.md

 `edf_convert_tiff_to_h5 --batch path/to/exocytosis_data/ --make_subfolder`

-This will change the `exocytosis_data` structrue into the following one:
+This will change the `exocytosis_data` structure into the following one:

 ```
 exocytosis_data/